SeanMcFarlane/RTFD/README.txt

 LAUNCH OPTIONS: ./demo_render.exe [profiling mode (0,1)] [implementation (0,1,2,3)] [resolution] [iterations] Implementation options are as follows:
+0 - Base
-1 - Base (IX)
+1 - Single-Core Optimized
-2 - Single-Core Optimized (ZIX)
+2 - Multithreaded Optimized
-3 - SIMD (IX)
+3 - SIMD
-4 - SIMD+Multithreaded (IX)
+4 - SIMD+Multithreaded
+5 - CUDA

 REQUIRED PACKAGES:
 libsfml-dev

-Linux is strongly recommended for testing this project.
+This project is compatible with both 64-bit Windows and Linux systems.

-An SFML-free version is included in the project, for when you don't need any GUI and just want to profile performance.
+An SFML-free executable is included in the project, useful when you don't need any GUI and just want to profile performance.
 To use this version, execute demo_prof.exe instead.

 [1] Stam, Jos.
 (2003).
 Real-Time Fluid Dynamics for Games.